How property management can help get tenants in your off plan investment sooner

 As a bonus, Independent covers the cost of the advert.

-"We start marketing about four weeks before the development settles,” Grace explains.“That gives us time to get the tenants pre-approved so they’re ready to move in as soon as you settle.
+"We start marketing about four weeks before the development settles,” Monika explains.“That gives us time to get the tenants pre-approved so they’re ready to move in as soon as you settle.
 During that period, we keep owners up to date with what's going on.
 If some of the floor plans are proving less popular with interested tenants than others, we let them know that they might need to drop their rental price.
 If there's something about their apartment that stands out, like a corner balcony, we might advise them to take out an individual advert.
 We manage the communication up front because we want the bulk of the work to be done before settlement so the owners don't have a gap.”

 3. Rent now, revisit later